StevenMayher/431-2021/projectA/proposals.md

 ## Quantitative Predictors Selected (each project selects two)

+For the tables of predictors (by type) that follow, we exclude predictors selected by only one project.

 Code | Projects | Description
 ----: | ---: | :--------------------------------------------
 v069 | 7 | Some college